About the “How to Rent” guide for Landlords in England

 • It details what documents they should get at the beginning of the tenancy and what happens at the end of the tenancy so the renewal or move out process can be as smooth as possible.

-The benefit of the How to Rent guide for landlords
+The Benefits of the How to Rent Guide For Landlords

-While this may seem like just another piece of paperwork, another thing to remember the How to Rent guide gives both parties a clear outline of where they stand and the rules and responsibilities of each.
-For landlords specifically, some key benefits include:
+While this may seem like just another piece of paperwork, another thing to remember is that the latest How to Rent guide gives both parties a clear outline of where they stand and the rules and responsibilities of each.